jameslnewell/redux-formo/README.md

 for compatibility with packages like [`redux-promise`](https://www.npmjs.com/package/redux-promise)
 - The `filter` and `validate` methods can return a promise, like the `submit` method, in order to perform asynchronous filtration and validation
-- Added unit tests for most of the things
+- Added unit tests for most methods